 “It’s about the sixty-six % from the institution angle could which have been worth as a good deal as it’s miles now if I had walked away three years ago?”

 While many mounted excessive street manufacturers, from Topshop to New Look, are suffering, PrettyLittleThing has captured the zeitgeist amongst younger woman consumers, the use of social media influencers in preference to sleek magazines to attain them.
-With its attractive billboard campaigns shot in special locations, the “girly” brand goals to sell a dream.
+With its attractive billboard campaigns shot in special locations, the “girly” brand goal is to sell a dream.
 “The motive we have crimson unicorns is to create a fairytale international for the purchaser,” he explains.
-“When you visit Disneyworld, and all and sundry’s were given a smile on their face, there’s nothing real about that.
+“When you visit Disneyworld, and all and sundries were given a smile on their face, there’s nothing real about that.
 It’s a fairytale brand I’m looking to create.
 It ought to be a place wherein you return to find self-belief and proposal.”